juliandeanmoran/SGC_exampleWorkflow/README.md

 - notably, in this animal, neuromodulatory transmission also remains intact
 	+ this can yield more complex patterns of activity between neurons
 	+ to further interrogate these relationships, more standard analysis techniques may be used, e.g. cross-correlation
-	+ to further interrogate these relationships, more tailored techniques may be used that evaluate for curve-transmformation relationships
+	+ to further interrogate these relationships, more tailored techniques may be used that evaluate for curve-transformation relationships

 - most neurons in this dataset are unnamed
 	+ as such, they receive a name of the format Na#, for example Na29
 	+ some pharyngeal and retrovesicular neurons have been identified with high-confidence and have been named accordingly

-# setup
+## setup

 ```
 pip install -r requirements.txt
 ```

-# conclusion
+## conclusion

 - time-nodal SGC succeeds in elucidating novel neuronal assemblies in calcium imaging data
 	+ many of these are not easily discernible to the human eye by visually appraising the traces